 Prior to 2011, there was no medical facility in the entire country of Liberia that offered cancer treatment.
 IMO partnered with physicians at Carolinas Medical Center in Charlotte, NC to host an internal medicine specialist from Liberia to train them in appropriate chemotherapy protocols that would enable them to provide affordable treatment options for patients with curable or treatable advanced cancers.

 Carolinas Medical Center (in Charlotte), in coordination with University of California-San Francisco and the University of Chicago, is developing a sister emergency medicine residency program in Dar es Salaam.
-IMO generously supports this initiative.
+IMO generously supports this initiative and donated equipment and supplies to Hindu Mandal Hospital (Dar es Salaam).